decred/dcrdata/README.md

 - [Go](https://golang.org) 1.18 or 1.19
 - [Node.js](https://nodejs.org/en/download/) 16.x or 18.x.
 Node.js is only used
   as a build tool, and is **not used at runtime**.
-- Running `dcrd` running with `--txindex --addrindex`, and synchronized to the current best block on the network.
+- Running `dcrd` running with `--txindex`, and synchronized to the current best block on the network.
 On startup, dcrdata will verify that the dcrd version is compatible.
 - PostgreSQL 11+

 ## Docker Support